-Hawkesbury Common - tranquillity and beasts
+Hawkesbury Common - tranquility and beasts

 Hawkesbury and Inglestone Commons - these extensive commons with their typical settlement pattern of small groups of cottages and farms around the edges, are ancient landscape features which have survived unchanged for a millennium.
 Commons were part of the “waste” of a manor, not suitable for arable or rich meadow land.
 Hawkesbury Common was known as “Hawkesburye’s More”, and Inglestone Common as “Inguston Greene”, “The Green Common”, or even “The Grosse Common of Hawkesbury below the Hill”.